'Average day' aboard the Carl Vinson means aircraft launches, camaraderie, and constant vigilance

 After retiring for the night, on my way back from the shower room in my bathrobe, I took a wrong turn and passed the commander’s office.
 A helpful sailor escorted me back to my room.

 I climbed into the top bunk of a bed stacked three racks high.
 Most sailors sleep in similar situations, though with a little less head room.
 The gentle swaying of the ship rocked me to sleep.
 I awoke the next day with a backache and newfound gratitude for my bed back home.

-Reporters spent the final hours aboard watching the Carl Vinson, USS Wayne E. Meyer guided-missile destroyer and the Japan Maritime Self-Defense Force’s JS Ise helicopter destroyer sail in formation as part of a bilateral training exercise, which Hawkins called “routine.”
+Ready for home Reporters spent the final hours aboard watching the Carl Vinson, USS Wayne E. Meyer guided-missile destroyer and the Japan Maritime Self-Defense Force’s JS Ise helicopter destroyer sail in formation as part of a bilateral training exercise, which Hawkins called “routine.”
 The three ships sailed side by side, creating an intimidating sight for passing merchant vessels.